 5.0 After a few repetitions say “go to your place”.

-6.0 When the dog goes to his place, tell him “good place” and step in with or toss him a treat.
+6.0 As soon as the dog goes to his place, tell him “good place” and step in with or toss him a treat.

 Dog training is very literal.
 Each and every command has a specific body language and reference point.
 We can talk to our dogs but it calls for patience and it may take hundreds of repetitions of a command.